Battle of Truillas

-The Battle of Truillas was fought on 22 September 1793 during the French Revolutionary War between the French Army of the Eastern Pyrenees led by Luc Siméon Auguste Dagobert and the Spanish Army of Catalonia under Antonio Ricardos.
+The Battle of Truillas, in 22 September 1793, saw the Republican French Army of the Eastern Pyrenees led by Luc Siméon Auguste Dagobert attack the Spanish Army of Catalonia commanded by Antonio Ricardos.
 This attempt by the French to exploit their success in the Battle of Peyrestortes ended in a Spanish victory.
-Part of the War of the Pyrenees, the battle was fought near the village of Trouillas in the French department of Pyrénées Orientales, 12 km southwest of Perpignan.
+Dagobert tried to outflank the Spanish left wing, but Ricardos blocked the move.
+Dagobert then attacked the Spanish center and had initial success, but Ricardos rapidly shifted his forces to counter the French.
+Thwarted, Dagobert was finally compelled to order a retreat.
+Dagobert's scornful treatment of two key subordinates was one reason for the lackluster French performance.
+The battle was fought near the village of Trouillas in the French department of Pyrénées Orientales during the War of the Pyrenees.

 Background

 Since invading French Roussillon in April 1793, Captain General Ricardos and his Spanish army won a string of successes over the defending forces of the First French Republic.
 The Siege of Bellegarde ended with a French capitulation on 24 June 1793.
 Since June, the Spanish army maintained itself a few kilometers south of Perpignan, the department capital.
 In early September, Ricardos made a bid to isolate and capture the fortress of Perpignan by sending two divisions around its western side to cut the road to Narbonne.
 Meanwhile, he bombarded the city from the south.
-French troops under General of Division Eustache Charles d'Aoust and General of Brigade Jacques Gilles Henri Goguet attacked the positions of Spanish Lieutenant General Jerónimo Girón-Moctezuma, Marquis de las Amarilas at Peyrestortes and Lieutenant General Juan de Courten at Le Vernet.
+French troops under General of Division Eustache Charles d'Aoust and General of Brigade Jacques Gilles Henri Goguet attacked the positions of Spanish Lieutenant General Jerónimo Girón-Moctezuma, Marquis de las Amarilas at Peyrestortes and Lieutenant General Juan de Courten at Vernet-les-Bains.
 The resulting Battle of Peyrestortes on 17 September was an important French victory.
 The badly shaken Spanish army regrouped near Trouillas.

 The day after Peyrestortes, General of Division Luc Siméon Auguste Dagobert was appointed commander of the Army of the Eastern Pyrenees.
 Desiring to take advantage of the recent victory and urged on by Representative-on-mission Claude Fabre, Dagobert decided to attack Ricardos in his camp at Trouillas.